Find Affordable College Courses

 5 Yearly Graduations

 The 12th most popular school in the country for behavioral aspects of health majors who are seeking their bachelor's degree is Seton Hill University.
 Roughly 1,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $38,518 per year, while in-state graduate students, on average, pay $15,534 per year.
-During the 2020-2021 academic year, 5 people received their bachelor's degree in behavioral aspects of health from Seton Hill.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+The average in-state tuition for full-time undergraduates is $40,864 per year, while in-state graduate students, on average, pay $16,488 per year.
+During the most recent year for which we have data, 5 people received their bachelor's degree in behavioral aspects of health from Seton Hill.
+Of these students, 71% were women and 14% were members of underrepresented racial-ethnic groups.

 #13